beukueb/myflq/README.md

 - Fill in your user name and password in the upper right corner and click the login button.

 ###Workflow
 After a succesfull login, you end up on the MyFLq workflow page displaying condensed instructions on how to proceed with the setup, analysis and results.
-Detailed instructions can be here.
+Detailed instructions can be found here.

 ####Setup loci and alleles
 - __Setup__: Create a new configuration for your analysis by supplying a name and optionally a description.
-- __Loci__: Browse to select a loci file (CSV format).
+- __Loci__: Browse to select a loci file (CSV in MyFLsite version 2 format).
 - __Adding alleles__: Browse to select an allele file (CSV format), click the '__Upload__' button.
+An allele file is not necessary for first time analyses.
+For first time analyses it is best to skip this test, as you can test this way the validity of the loci file.
 - __Create configuration__: Click the '__Create__' button to store your configuration.
 It should then be displayed in the list with configurations with the option to delete it and links to the loci and allele file chosen for this configuration.

 ####Analysis